USD ($)

 1. Unreliable IP Datagram Delivery

-As shown in the diagram below, an IP datagram will not reach its destination, it depends on the reliability provided by upper layer TCP protocol.
+As shown in the diagram below, an IP datagram will not reach its destination, it depends on the reliability provided by the upper layer TCP protocol.

 2. Connectionless IP Datagram Delivery